8 Scottish education technology companies to watch

 You might also be interested in

-Data skills to match your needs
+• Data skills to match your needs

 Get easy access to Scotland's ready talent pool of data science skills, an environment bursting with innovation and a well-connected community that's delivering solutions to global challenges.

-Expertise, environment and innovation
+• Expertise, success and innovation

-Scotland supports life-long learning and has some of the UK’s leading ed tech companies that can offer solutions to your education needs.
+Scotland supports life-long learning and has some of the UK's leading edtech companies that can offer solutions to your education needs.

-How space tech can protect the planet
+• How space tech can protect the planet

 The story of space technology developed by Ecometrica in Edinburgh that's helping to protect and restore rainforests.